 It is important, therefore, that you not only develop the practical and theoretical skills of a professional but that you also try to obtain an understanding of the impact of computers on society.
-For that reason we would strongly encourage you to select, in addition to the required courses in Computer Science and Engineering, courses outside Computer Science and Engineering in areas where you will broaden your knowledge of societal issues.
-One way to do this is to select isolated courses that catch your interest; however, a more productive approach is to consider taking a concentration of courses in a different area or possibly designing a second major or minor in addition to your primary major.
+For that reason we would strongly encourage you to select courses outside Computer Science and Engineering in areas where you will broaden your knowledge of society.
+One way to do this is to select isolated courses that catch your interest; however, a more productive approach is to consider taking a concentration of courses in a different area.